 Taking an indirect route to Ios from Milos will give you the flexibility to travel on any day of the week.
 Just keep in mind that overall, it will probably take a little extra time (as you'll need to wait between ferries), and may be more expensive.

 The most logical route to take, would be to first take a Milos to Paros ferry.
-In Paros you would then wait for a ferry to Ios.
+Once there, you would then take a ferry from Paros to Ios.

 As I mentioned, Ferryhopper is a good place to start planning out Greek island-hopping routes.